Retrial begins in Texas for man charged with killing 18

 Chemirmir was arrested after Bartel said a man forced his way into her apartment at an independent living community for older people and held a pillow over her face.

-Fitzmartin said that after the attack on Bartel, police found that a few days before they had gotten a call about a suspicious person at the independent living center where she lived and the license plate from that report lead officers to Chemirmir.
+Fitzmartin said that after the attack on Bartel, police found that a few days before there had been a report of a suspicious person at the independent living center where she lived.
+A license plate number then led officers to Chemirmir.

+Police detectives testified about going to his nearby apartment complex, watching as he drove into the parking lot.
+Detectives said he threw items into a dumpster and then, as they got him out of his vehicle, he was holding jewelry and cash in his hand.

-According to police, when officers tracked Chemirmir to his nearby apartment, he was holding jewelry and cash.
-Documents in a large red jewelry box that police say he had just thrown away led them to Harris’ home, where the widow was found dead in her bedroom, lipstick smeared on her pillow.
+Police have said that a large red jewelry box found in the dumpster contained documents that led them to Harris’ home, where the widow was found dead in her bedroom, lipstick smeared on her pillow.

 Fitzmartin said evidence will show that about two hours before Chemirmir was found with Harris’ items, including her house keys, they had both been at the same Walmart.